13bzhang/pitweets/README.md

 Use the instructions here: http://www.prophoto.com/support/twitter-api-credentials/

 (8) Back in R, create an OAuth file using the following code.
+You will need your Twitter API consumer key and secret consumer key.

     library(ROAuth)
     library(streamR)